sergio-sastre/Multiplying_the_quality_of_unit_tests/README.md

 2) [Writing bulletproof code with Property-Based testing](https://sergiosastre.hashnode.dev/writing-bulletproof-code-with-property-based-testing-pbt)

-3) Super testing data models with stateful tests (coming soon...)
+3) Super testing state holders with stateful tests (coming soon...)

 As well as the slides of my presentation at Droidcon Lisbon 2022 & Droidcon Berlin 2022